 If everyone is happy to progress, the next step is arranging a home visit from one of our supervising social workers (SSWs).
 Here, we get to know you better and you get to know us better too.

-We provide further insight into the role and expectations of foster carers, and what you should expect from us as your fostering agency.
+We’ll give you further insight into the role and expectations of foster carers, and what you should expect from us as your fostering agency.

 You could think of the home visit as an interview of sorts.
 Applicants need to feel comfortable progressing with the fostering agency, and the fostering agency needs to feel comfortable progressing the applicant to the next stage.

 It is important nothing is left on the table at this stage.
 If things come to light later in the process that should have been disclosed earlier, this can impact on the assessment.